GerritCodeReview/plugins_code-owners/resources/Documentation/how-to-use.md

 For these cases, we advise you to:

-1. Ask someone with override powers (e.g. sheriff) to grant an override vote to unblock the change submission.
+1. Ask someone with override powers (e.g. sheriff) to grant a [code owner override](#codeOwnerOverride) vote to unblock the change submission.
 2. Contact the project owner to ask them to fix the code owner definitions, or permissions if needed.